 My approach: Hazards and Scenarios

 Disclaimer: I’m just this guy.
-I don’t have formal training or certificates, but I do have a lot of experience living through “interesting times”: floods of 82 & 83, 89 Loma Prieta 7.1 earthquake, various fierce storms, a few area fires, and a tsunami or two.
+I don’t have formal training or certificates, but I do have a lot of experience living through “interesting times”: floods of 82 & 83, the 89 Loma Prieta 7.1 earthquake, various fierce storms with widespread flooding and landslides, a few area fires, and a couple tsunamis.
+I’m a Software Engineer, an electronics hobbyist, and have rebuilt and maintained three houses.

 So… My advice is based on 50 yr’s of experience, but it’s also worth exactly what you’re paying for it; thusly my liability ends there too.